Dome of the Prophet: History

+The historian Yusuf Natsheh credits Farrukh Pasha, the Ottoman governor of Jerusalem in 1603–1621 (with interruptions), as the restorer of the Dome of the Prophet, identifying him as the 'Farrukh' mentioned in the dedicatory inscription on the marble slab inside the dome: As completed (or perfected), the Dome of the Mihrab seemed beautiful / and chanted in praise, saying "In the reign of Farrukh, the city of Jerusalem witnessed neither oppression nor treachery.

+Its last renovation was in the reign of Sultan Abdul Mejid II.

 Architecture

 The Dome of the Prophet's octagonal structure is built atop eight gray marble columns.
 The dome, which is covered with sheet lead and being without walls, is hemispherical and is supported by pointed arches decorated with red, black and white stones.
 The ancient mihrab is made of a white marble slab embedded in the floor and surrounded by red-colored stones and subsequently delimited by a low wall, that traditionally opened in the north to allow entrance of Muslim believers heading southward to Mecca in Muslim prayers.